 Drawing on their experience and training, as well as the nurse instructional tools, the first four nurses in the SCI Wound Program have now begun training auxiliary nursing staff.
 This creates a self-sustaining skin breakdown prevention and pressure wound treatment program for the Center.

 The time invested and commitment made by these SCI nurse clinicians to learn and implement the interventions necessary to promote the optimum treatment and health of their SCI patients has been remarkable and truly inspiring to me.
-The work has been hard, but the rewards great as illustrated by the smiles of these dedicated SCI nurses.
+The work has been hard, but the rewards great, as illustrated by the smiles of dedicated SCI nurses.